 Storage migration

 Storage migration is when you change the storage space where your existing data is kept.
-Data migrations of this type involve changing the hardware device for data storage from one to another.
+Data transitions of this type involve changing the hardware device for data storage from one to another.
 This may be done for data protection purposes.
 If another data storage provider offers better data protection (such as cloning, validating data, etc.), mind this data migration type for your business.

 10 Data Migration Challenges and Solutions to Overcome Them